Sunday, March 10, 2013

 When you love a game company that has fallen through the cracks, become defunct, gotten a bad rap, or dropped out of a market, especially the console market, it can really help the apologetics of your blind faith to have good reason to love its franchises.
 If the franchises a publisher releases are of high quality your allegiance has an aesthetic basis for argument.

-For the sake of the Sega faithful therefore….
-I say we destroy every copy and ROM of any Alex Kidd game ever made.
+For the sake of the Sega faithful therefor, I say we destroy every copy and ROM of any Alex Kidd game ever made.

 It’s not even that they are bad games as games go, when we take into account the sum of all games.
 It’s what Alex Kidd claims to represent that makes him a heretic.

 When Sega released the Master System to a worldwide market it faced a problem, especially in the North American market.
 Not only did Nintendo have exclusive licensing agreements with many important publishers, they also had a growing repertoire of original characters and franchises to pull from that were already wildly popular in both Japan and the States.
-Not the least of these was Mario, and Mario needed to be answered on the field of marketing battle….
-But he never was - certainly not by this big eared twerp.
-Alex Kidd would never even come close to the plumber’s popularity and by the time the Genesis dropped Sega was already well aware of his short comings.
+Not the least of these was Mario, and Mario needed to be answered on the field of marketing battle.
+But certainly not by this big eared twerp.
+Alex Kidd would never even come close to the plumber’s popularity and by the time the Genesis dropped, Sega was already well aware of his short comings.
 This was his swan song.
 Mario would not get a real answer from Sega until 1991, from you know who.

 The franchise, in my opinion, has always had problems of not being very interesting despite trying way too hard, among other issues.
 For this review we will focus only on its last installment, the Genesis launch title, Alex Kidd in the Enchanted Castle.

 The first question I had is why was this a launch title at all?
-Sega had pretty much already decided to take its new product in a different direction, appealing to an older demographic and focusing on celebrity endorsements and arcade ports.
-None of these things lasted consistently but in 1988 / 1989 that was Sega’s mentality.
+Sega had pretty much already decided to take its new product in a different direction; appealing to an older demographic and focusing on celebrity endorsements and arcade ports.
+Neither of these strategies lasted, but in 1988 / 1989 that was Sega’s mentality.
 My guess is they needed to pad out the library at launch.
-Essentially every console launch does this.
+Essentially, every console launch does this.
 Alex Kidd was an easy in.
 He started his life on the Master System which, while poorly received in the states, did well in Brazil, Europe, and to an extent even Japan.
 Alex Kidd was a welcome launch title in those regions and frankly Sega needed the quantity to sell consoles and software at launch day to prove this console would have US support.
 It was not all that hard a move to slap a North American clamshell around Alex.
-The fact that I am probably spot on about the decision process here would not upset me were it not for the fact that they had this mentality with Alex Kidd but not later European and Japanese releases that might have actually fared well here.
+The fact that I am probably spot on about the decision process here would not upset me were it not for the fact that they had this mentality with Alex Kidd, but not later European and Japanese releases that might have actually fared well here.

 But I digress.
 For good or ill, Enchanted Castle came with the coming of the Genesis, “In the beginning” so to speak.
 As such I must now attempt to explain what is wrong with Alex Kidd in the Enchanted Castle.
 This is not as easy a task as it should be because what is wrong with him has just as much to do with what is right with him as it does his flaws.
 Ultimately it comes down to a few major points: